hevela/location-observation/README.md

 - websocket events were not tested
 - In the frontend some store optimizations could be used, for example to avoid extra requests to the API when switching between admin and map views
-- A factory patter could be used to minimize the similar code to handle requests status (in progress, success, failure)
+- A factory pattern could be used to minimize the similar code to handle requests status (in progress, success, failure)
+- No separate databases were configured for the project.
+This means that the unit tests in the backend runs against
+  development data.
+The unit testing ideally should create and destroy whatever data it needs

 [mapbox]: http://mapbox.com
 [MapboxGL]: http://mapbox.com